Explainer: How the coronavirus changed U.S. political conventions, perhaps forever

-WASHINGTON The U.S. political convention, a presidential campaign ritual dating to the 1830s, is being reinvented on the fly after being short-circuited by the coronavirus pandemic – much like the campaign itself.
+WASHINGTON (Reuters) - The U.S. political convention, a presidential campaign ritual dating to the 1830s, is being reinvented on the fly after being short-circuited by the coronavirus pandemic - much like the campaign itself.

 Here is a look at how the Democratic and Republican conventions will be different this year - and maybe for campaigns to come.